nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 ### Cooking

 1. Add Veg to Slowcooker
-	* Put the potatoes into boiling water[^2], boil for 15 minutes, drain then add to slowcooker.
+	* Put the potatoes into the slowcooker.
 	* Add carrots, garlic, fennel to slowcooker (if you haven't already)

 1. Cooking Meat